rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/715e6051-50b4-4687-9d02-3cc141ee1464)

 Navigate to the same A-Dada folder.
-In this folder there are two primer files (SaltTrapPrimers-Bidirectional.tsv and SaltTrapPrimers-Unidirectional.tsv). **Select the bidirectional primer file** (please note if unidirectional was selected above you will need the unidirectional primer file).
+In this folder there are two primer files (SaltTrapPrimers-Bidirectional.tsv and SaltTrapPrimers-Unidirectional.tsv). **Select the bidirectional primer file** for this tutorial (please note if unidirectional was selected above you will need the unidirectional primer file).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/97e9b201-fc11-4b10-b270-b8bd2c4f83b8)